hapax/hapax.github.io/assets/diurnal.md

 Even more interesting is how $\vartheta$ is related to the earth-sun geometry, and the parameters of latitude, time of year, and time of day.
+The point directly below the sun, called the *subsolar point*, rotates at some line of latitude around the earth, with azimuthal angle
+$\theta_\text{sub}$, depending on the time of year.
-Here is a basic picture of the setup.
+Here is a basic picture of the setup:

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/diurnal1.png"/>
 	</div>
 	</figure>

-The point directly below the sun, called the *subsolar point*, rotates at some line of latitude around the earth, with azimuthal angle
-$\theta_\text{sub}$, depending on the time of year.
 At either equinox, it coincides with with the equator (red line).
 At the (northern hemisphere's) summer solstice, it runs along the Tropic of Cancer, about
 $23.5^\circ$ north of the equator.